by Cathy Repola

 If you were fortunate enough to continue working, and you have families or loved ones with whom you live, remote work has blurred the lines between those two distinct parts of life, sometimes in uncomfortable ways.

-But as we continue to move out of the pandemic—we hope!—some may welcome a return to the worksites.
-They should be allowed to do so with the necessary safety precautions in place, and those are continuing to evolve as I write this in the middle of July.
+But as we continue to move out of the pandemic-we hope!-some may welcome a return to the worksites.
+They should be allowed to do so with the necessary safety precautions.
+These could include the installation of sliding wall dividers or other similar renovations and often sanitized spaces.
 No matter how we move forward, this time provides a perfect opportunity for managers who have control over work schedules to reset the way things have been done and to allow for a more equitable balance of work and personal life.
 As much as it is important to focus on re-equipping the office with the necessary items (like those seen on https://serp.co/best/dry-erase-calendar/, for instance) it is also important to realize what else must be done.

 It is time for change.